First Dark Matter Search Results From Coherent CAPTAIN-Mills: Appendices

-where $A$ is assumed to be a scalar particle, $m_A$ is the mass of the nucleus, $T$ is the recoil energy, $E_\chi$ is the incoming dark matter particle's energy, and $q^2 = 2 m_A T$ is the momentum exchange.
+where $A$ is assumed to be a scalar particle, $m_A$ is the mass of the nucleus, $T$ is the recoil energy, $E_\chi$ is the incoming DM particle's energy, and $q^2 = 2 m_A T$ is the momentum exchange.
 The effective charge of the nucleus is given by

 where $F_\mathrm{Helm}$ is the Helm's form factor \cite{Helm:1956zz,Duda:2006uk}.
-Eq. \ref{eq:c_dm_scatter} makes corrections to a previous treatment of coherent scattering in the literature found in \cite{deNiverville:2015mwa} and is consistent up to spin-dependent effects with \cite{Dutta:2019nbn}.
+Equation~\ref{eq:c_dm_scatter} makes corrections to a previous treatment of coherent scattering in the literature found in \cite{deNiverville:2015mwa} and is consistent up to spin-dependent effects with \cite{Dutta:2019nbn}.

-The coherent cross section in the leptophobic case is very similar to Eq.~\ref{eq:c_dm_scatter}, only differing in overall coupling factors,
+The coherent cross section in the leptophobic case is very similar to Eq.~\ref{eq:c_dm_scatter}, only differing in overall coupling factors \cite{deNiverville:2015mwa},

-where $\alpha_B = \frac{g_B^2}{4\pi}$ and
+where $\alpha_{_B} = \frac{g_B^2}{4\pi}$ and

+Note that the $V_B$ couples to baryon number rather than hypercharge, so the number of protons $Z$ is replaced by the total number of nucleons (baryons), $A$.

-The coherent scattering cross section in Eq.~\ref{eq:c_dm_scatter} determines much of the shape of the sensitivity curves shown in Fig. \ref{fig:dmReach}.
+The coherent scattering cross sections in Eq.\,\ref{eq:c_dm_scatter} (vector portal model) and Eq.\,\ref{eq:cl_dm_scatter} (leptophobic model) determine the shape of the sensitivity curves shown in Figs.\,\ref{fig:dmReach} (a,b).
 The factor of $(q^2+m_V^2)^2$ in the denominator divides the cross section into regimes that are independent of the dark photon mass and scale as $q^{-4}$ when $q^2\ll m_V^2$, and regimes that scale as $m_V^{-4}$ when the opposite condition is true.
-This is reflected in the plots as a flattening of the sensitivity curve at low $m_V=3m_\chi$ because the cross section becomes independent of $m_V$.
+This is reflected in the plots as a flattening of the sensitivity curve at low $m_{_V}=3m_\chi$ because the cross section becomes independent of $m_{_V}$.
 The exact point where this change-over occurs depends on the minimum value of $q^2$, and therefore the recoil energy threshold adopted.
-At large values of $m_V$, the curves rapidly become dominated by suppression in the production due to $m_V \approx m_\pi^0$ (see Eq.~\ref{eq:mesondecay}), and the sensitivity to the model weakens.
+At large values of $m_{_V}$, the curves rapidly become dominated by suppression in the production due to $m_{_V} \approx m_{\pi^0}$ (see Eq.~\ref{eq:mesondecay}), and the sensitivity to the model weakens.